-Note: Product support information and updates are available on the NETGEAR, Inc. Web site at http://kbserver.netgear.com/products/WGT634U.asp.
+Note: Product updates are available on the NETGEAR Web site at http://kbserver.netgear.com/products/MR814v3.asp.

 How to Use This Manual

 The HTML version of this manual includes a variety of navigation features as well as links to PDF versions of the full manual and individual chapters.